webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ```
 {{< /code >}}

-## Resource Format per types
+## Resource Formats
-Here the resource format explanation per types.
+This section explains the resource format of each supported programming language.

 ### Web
-Web Application relys on iLib library and it requires string resources in JSON format.
+Web Application relys on the iLib library and it requires string resources in JSON format.
 If you are not using the localization tool, create a file named **`strings.json`** and write strings for translation in key-value format.

 {{< code "Example of strings.json" true >}}